Watch “Fighting for Healthy Foods: How Rhode Island is Stepping Up to the Plate”

-The panel discusses the subject of food deserts and food insecurity, focusing on improving access to fresh produce in low-income areas.
+The panel discusses food deserts and food insecurity, focusing on improving access to fresh produce in low-income areas.

 This summer, I visited farmers markets and a mobile produce market in an effort to learn how low-income folks are using SNAP to access fresh produce.
 I met some wonderful families along the way who explained the daily struggle of putting healthy foods on their plates, based on where they live and financial constraints.